 Exome Sprint Series

-In celebration of having now sequenced the exomes of over 50,000 individuals, GeneDx invites you to join us for our Exome Sprint Series.
-This program will consist of three 30 minute webinar presentations followed by question and answer looking behind the scenes of our XomeDx program and what makes it so unique.
+In celebration of having now sequenced the exomes of over 55,000 individuals, GeneDx hosted the Exome Sprint Series.
+This program consisted of three webinar presentations looking behind the scenes of our XomeDx program and what makes it so unique.

 Presented by Ben Solomon, MD, FACMG – Managing Director, GeneDx